Big Dresses and Wilder Crowds: Theatregoing in Lincoln’s Time

 Erika Scott Is Artistic Programming Manger.
 Follow her on twitter @Musiqal_onE.

-Sara Cohen is Marketing and Social Media Manager.
+Sara Cohen is former Marketing and Social Media Manager.
 Follow her on Twitter at @SaraECohen.